History of gambling in Canada

 An outright ban of gambling - and a change of heart

-In 1892, the Canadian Criminal Code banned every form of gambling.
+1892: The Canadian Criminal Code banned every form of gambling.
 That didn't last too long, though.
-As times changed, so did perceptions on gambling.
-In 1900, bingo and raffles were permitted for charitable purposes.
-Ten years later, horse racing was added to the list of acceptable forms of gambling.
-And in 1925, fairs and exhibitions were granted the right to hold gambling events.
+As times changed, so did perceptions of gambling.

-In 1969, the Canadian government saw huge value in lotteries.
-So they amended the Criminal Code to allow both the federal and provincial governments to run lotteries to fund special projects.
-The very first lottery was held in 1974 to raise funds for the Olympics in Montreal.
+1969: The Canadian government saw huge value in lotteries.
+The Criminal Code was amended to allow both the federal and provincial governments to run lotteries to fund special projects.

 Over the years, the provinces were given more rights to run lotteries, horse races, video slot machines, and casinos.
 Today, you can find casinos in almost every province in Canada.
 And over the years, they've become huge attractions for people who love to gamble and be entertained.

 The casino-government relationship in Canada varies from province to province.
 In some provinces, casinos are owned and operated by the government.
-In other provinces, they're owned by the government but operated by private enterprise.
+In other provinces, they're owned by the government but operated by private enterprises.
 No matter who runs them, they're big business generating big profits.

 The rise of land-based casinos in Canada

 $439 million.
-That's how much Caesars spent on renovating and rebranding the casino in Windsor, Ontario a few years back, which is now known as Caesars Windsor.
+That's how much Caesars spent on renovating and rebranding the casino in Windsor, Ontario, a few years back, which is now known as Caesars Windsor.
 The Ontario casino on the Detroit border rivals some of the high-end casinos you'd find in Sin City.

 On the surface, a half-a-billion dollars seems like a hefty figure to spend on renovating a casino that was already serving its purpose and attracting crowds.
 Prior to the transformation, Casino Windsor wasn't exactly a dump.
 Sure, it was showing some age, but you can find a lot less impressive casinos across the U.S.

-And it's not like people who love to go to Vegas are going to suddenly stay home because a casino has been remodeled to feel like Vegas.
+And it's not like people who love to go to Vegas are going to suddenly stay home because a casino has been remodelled to feel like Vegas.
 Nothing can replace Las Vegas, and diehard Sin City fans will still head to Nevada to get their casino fix.

 So who exactly was Caesars competing with?
 Some argue it was MGM on the Detroit side.
 But let's face it.
 Detroit is, well, Detroit.
 And citizens on both sides of the border would much rather head to the much safer Windsor than deal with who knows what in Detroit.

-The real competitors live thousands of miles away, but as close as just a click away.
+The real competitors live thousands of miles away but as close as just a click away.

 How online casinos and poker rooms have changed the game

+For Canadians, gambling is all about options.
 Today, thousands of real money online casinos dominate the Canadian casino space.
 Hundreds of poker rooms and literally thousands of different online casinos do what the government couldn't do - bring a casino into the homes of people who love to play games of chance.

 And you don't even have to search hard to find one.
 In Canada, it's common to see advertising for free-play poker sites and casinos on national broadcasts, including sporting events.

-Billions of dollars are being spent on gambling by Canadians, and online casinos that aren't necessarily based in Canada are taking a bulk of the money.
+Billions of dollars are being spent on gambling by Canadians, and online casinos that aren't necessarily based in Canada are taking the bulk of the money.
 So does that mean that the government casinos are taking a hit?
 Not necessarily.

 In Ontario, the government has authorized several new casinos to be built.
 Private Las Vegas enterprise has jumped at the opportunity of operating a casino in Toronto, Ottawa, Kingston, and elsewhere, and it's only a matter of a few years before new, luxurious gambling palaces open up.

 If anything, online casinos are actually fueling interest in land-based casinos.
-For many, playing online doesn't replace playing live just as buying a CD doesn't replace going to a concert.
+For many, playing online doesn't replace playing live, just as buying a CD doesn't replace going to a concert.
 If you love gambling, you'll be after all sorts of gaming experiences - online and live.

 Just look at the World Series of Poker for proof.
 In 2001, before the online poker boom, there were 612 entrants in the Main Event of the World Series of Poker.
 In 2012?
 A total of 6,598 players took a seat in the Main Event.